I tried almost all the food at Frank Matcham’s and now I have a problem

 I probably like it too much if my bank balance is anything to go by.

-Whether it’s on my own (more on this later), a work meeting or a meal out with friends and family (occasionally), I’ve eaten my way through almost all the menu since it opened in August.
+Whether it’s on my own (a bit more on this later), a work meeting or a meal out with friends and family (occasionally), I’ve eaten my way through almost all the menu since it opened in August.

 Here’s a run-down of my favourite dishes...